Ghanaians in Germany: Music

 From the late 1970s to the early 1980s, a genre of music came up in Germany and Ghana called Burger Highlife – fusion of highlife, and funk music styles.
 Ghanaian immigrants in Germany created it.

 Living in Germany

 Education

 For Ghanaians hoping to study in Germany, the West African Senior School Certificate Examination (WASSCE), valid for direct university admittance in Ghana, is not accepted by German universities; a student has to complete one year of tertiary education in Ghana or complete a one-year preparatory course (Studienkolleg) in Germany.
 Also, there are no HND top-up courses in Germany; Ghanaians have to apply for the Bachelor's degree in a university of applied sciences.

-Other aspects of living and working
+In the Ghanaian-German community, the second generation often follow Gymnasium.
+As within the Ghanaian culture, many families have high educational ambitions and place high emphasis on higher education.Ghanaian-German students are motivated to obtain Abitur to enter university.

 Learning the German language is required for professions such as nursing and healthcare.
 Anyone starting a business in Germany must register with the trade office if self-employed, or the tax office to work as freelancers.